 |Resolution:||Wont fix||Affected version:||1.2.1|

 filtering an issue list based on subproject does not work.Steps to Reproduce:

 - Go to the Issues list for a project that has sub-projects

 This bug was found on our own Redmine server running 1.0.1.
 It was upgraded to 1.2.1 but the bug still exists.

 I then tried on the Redmine Demo site.
 It is still an issue there.

 I saved a query for sample.

-#2 Updated by Jens Krämer almost 8 years ago
+#2 Updated by Jens Krämer over 8 years ago

 - File subprojects_query_filter_fix.patch added